Tuenti: Pre-launch phase

 Tuenti launched Tu as a developing project in 2010 supported by Telefónica, which was the largest shareholder back then, aiming to have influence in the young market that the social network had at that time.

-Signing up for Tu was free of charge during the initial launching, but it had certain limitations: it was only accessible by invitation (an invitation from a social network user who already had signed up was a requirement, the company sent invitations to random users with this purpose), once an invitation was received users could only sign up for a new number, number portability from another provider was not possible, also, the service was only available on prepaid.
+Signing up for Tu was free of charge during the initial launching, but it had certain limitations: it was only accessible by invitation (an invitation from a social network user who already had signed up was a requirement, the company sent invitations to random users with this purpose), once an invitation was received users could only sign up for a new number, meaning that number portability from another provider was not possible.
+The service was only available on prepaid at launch.
 The provisioned SIM card was posted nationwide free of charge.

-During the pre-launch phase offered plans changed a couple times.
-First plans launched consisted in weekly, 14 days long or monthly plans which were focused in calls and SMS, as well as free access to the social network after recharging and free TuentiSMS usage.
+During the pre-launch phase, offered plans changed multiple times.
+First plans launched consisted in weekly, biweekly, or monthly plans which were focused on calls, SMS, and free access to the social network after recharging.
 Almost a year later postpaid plans were first launched.
-Offered plans changed multiple times during this phase and just before the final launch their main focus became bigger data plans.

 Final launching

-On 15 February 2012 the company left behind the pre-launch phase of the project and launched Tuenti Móvil for social network users, dropping the name Tu used for the pre-release phase.
-This official launch came accompanied by brand new plans including competitive data bundles, invitation system was no longer required to access the service and a new advertising campaign within the social network to promote the service.
-Just a month later new postpaid plans were launched.
+On 15 February 2012 the company officially launched Tuenti Móvil for social network users, dropping the name Tu used for the pre-release phase.
+This official launch came with new plans, and dropped the invitation system which was previously required to access the service.
+A month later, postpaid plans were launched.

-One year later, Tuenti announced a better integration between Tuenti Móvil and the social network thanks to its mobile application which included the ability to manage various of the MVNO services and the release of new plans that came with free (unmetered) usage of the social network, making chatting, sharing and doing VoIP calls within the platform totally free of charge or data quota consumption.
-This new feature was named "ZEROLÍMITES".
+One year later, Tuenti announced a better integration between Tuenti Móvil and it's social network, with a new feature named "ZEROLÍMITES".
 This proposal aimed to make the whole brand more attractive for current and potential customers and social network users.
-By that time, the social networking platform experienced an important decrease on active users that presumably migrated to other brand new social platforms.
+By that time, the social networking platform had experienced a noticeable decrease in active users.

-2014 was an intensive year for the company: this year the company started in Spain the deployment of their own mobile core-network, therefore gaining on independence and enabling them to develop brand new functionalities.
+In 2014, the company began deployment of their own mobile core-network in Spain.
 At the same time, they also gained presence as a mobile operator on ITU.
-"VozDigital" was also launched on July, it is a serviced that takes advantage of the current application VoIP functionalities to give customers the possibility to make phone calls using their current phone number and a plan that includes VozDigital minutes.
-Later, it also became possible to receive calls and make international calls without extra cost.
+"VozDigital" launched in July, which allowed users to make calls from the Tuenti app without requiring the other party to have the app as well.